Beliefs

 • New = newsworthy.
 If it’s not new, chances are, it’s not newsworthy.
 It can be new and novel to you, but it might’ve been done 100 times before, and dull and uninteresting to others.

-• You live and breathe your brand everyday.
-You’ve likely worked on a way project longer than the public sees it.
+• You’ve likely worked on a project way longer than the public sees it.
+“Know when to hold ‘em, when to fold ‘em.”—Kenny Rogers

 • Solve the consumer’s problem.
 Don’t make it about you.
 Make it about them.
 Make them care.